EMT/wildtime-api/app/config/activities.md

 Make four holes around the rim of your plate.
 Try to make them evenly spaced.
 Tie a piece of string through each hole, then tie the ends of the string together so that the plate looks like an upside down parachute.
 Place mushy pieces of fruit in the plate (butterflies love mushy banana).
 Hang the feeder near some flowers and wait for visitors.
 Try to name the different butterflies you see.
 Can you draw the patterns on their backs?

-You can identify <a href="http://www.britishbutterflies.co.uk/identification.asp">British butterflies here</a>.
+You can identify <a href="http://www.britishbutterflies.co.uk/identification.asp">British butterflies here</a> on Steven Cheshire's amazing website.

 Thanks to the Woodland Trust for this idea.
 You can find more <a href="http://www.naturedetectives.org.uk/packs/butterfly_pack.htm">butterfly activities</a> over at their nature detectives website.

 ### Play Conkers